jntn/now-shadow-cljs/README.md

 }
 ```

-## Tips
-To speed up build time set `:local-repo ".m2"` in `shadow-cljs.edn`.
-The builder will then try to cache the clojure dependencies between builds.

 ## Caveats
 * Right now the only supported build targets are `:browser` and `:node-script`.
 * The builder does not currently work with `:deps true` in `shadow-cljs.edn`